-c.
-Loan-to-Value Ratios and Appraisals
+C. Loan-to-Value Ratios and Appraisals

-- 67. The loan-to-value ("LTV") ratio is the ratio of a Mortgage Loan's original principal balance to the appraised value of the mortgaged property.
+89. The loan-to-value ("LTV") ratio is the ratio of a Mortgage Loan's original principal balance to the appraised value of the mortgaged property.
 The related Combined LTV ("CLTV") takes into account other liens on the property.
-These ratios were material because higher ratios are correlated with a higher risk of default.
+These ratios were material to Western & Southern and other investors because higher ratios are correlated with a higher risk of delinquency and default.
 A borrower with a small equity position in a property has less to lose if he or she defaults on the loan.
 There is also a greater likelihood that a foreclosure will result in a loss for the lender if the borrower fully leveraged the property.
-These are common metrics for analysts and investors to evaluate the price and risk of mortgage-backed securities. - 68.
-For example, in the CWALT 2005-21CB transaction, Countrywide represented that the weighted average LTV ratio was 71.0%. - 69.
-The Offering Materials provided in connection with the Offerings also represented that one or more independent appraisals were obtained for nearly every Mortgage Loan.
-For example, in the Offering Documents for CWALT 2005-21CB, Countrywide represented as follows:
+These are common metrics for analysts and investors to evaluate the price and risk of mortgage-backed securities.